dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 What we can present:
 1. our own deployed instance of lobe-chat, possibly branded, and feature flag snipped.
 2. hook the db calls, so we know when data is being changed.

+then need to check if we can achieve all we want.

+Replacing the s3 system:
+need to provide presigned urls to let clients upload to them - these could go straight to artifact, or they could go straight to the backing s3 bucket in a staging area.